 For cleared equity derivatives transactions, counterparties will generally document their clearing relationship under a principal-to-principal clearing model with a clearing broker acting as riskless principal (as between the counterparty and the CCP) under the ISDA/FAO Client Cleared OTC Derivatives Addendum (English law), which works as an addendum to the ISDA Master Agreement (with corresponding French law adjustments for the FBF Master Agreement).
-In addition, counterparties subject to clearing requirements under EMIR will also have to put in place specific initial margin arrangements to guard against the margin period of risk - that is, the risk that there is not enough posted collateral as variation margin (the requirements for initial margin are currently being phased in depending on the nature of the counterparty).
+In addition, counterparties subject to clearing requirements under EMIR may also have to put in place specific initial margin arrangements to guard against the margin period of risk - that is, the risk that there is not enough posted collateral as variation margin.

-For listed equity derivatives transactions, the collateralisation requirements will be determined by the relevant clearinghouse.
+For listed equity derivatives transactions, the relevant collateralisation requirements will be determined by the relevant clearinghouse.